jgbarah/Notes/debian-executive.md

 Finally I have my [Slimbook Executive](https://slimbook.es/en/executive-en).
-I ordered it with Debian, but after receiving it, and testing that it seemed to work well with Debian 10.0, the version that had installed, I decided to move to Debian testing, which is my usual system.
+I ordered it with Debian, but after receiving it, and testing that it seemed to work well with Debian 10.0 (the version it had installed), I decided to move to Debian testing, which is my usual system.
 When this happened, early February 2022, testing is bookworm.